SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/memcached-opentelemetry.md

   </tr>
   <tr>
    <td>Memcached - High Memory Usage </td>
-   <td>This alert fires when the memory usage is greater than configured threshold value </td>
+   <td>This alert fires when the memory usage is greater than configured threshold value.</td>
    <td>Warning   </td>
    <td> &#62;80 </td>
    <td> &#60;&#61; 80   </td>
   </tr>
   <tr>
    <td>Memcached - Cache Hit Ratio   </td>
    <td>The hit rate is one of the most important indicators of Memcached performance.
 A high hit rate means faster responses to your users.
 If the hit rate is falling, you need quick visibility into why.
-This alert gets fired low cache hit ratio is less than 50%   </td>
+This alert gets fired low cache hit ratio is less than 50%.</td>
    <td>Critical </td>
    <td> &#60;&#61;50   </td>
    <td> &#62;50   </td>